Quick overview intended to help to know where to commit to right now in most situations. See Branches section below for more detailed explanations.

 - New features and enhancements need to go in master now for inclusion in 26.x (or possibly 25.1+).

-- If you want to make a fix to 15.x LTS, please commit the fix to 17.x, then backport to 16.x, and then to 15.x.
-For more details - see table below.
+- For example if you want to make a fix to 21.x LTS, please commit the fix to 25.x first then cherry-pick to master and then to 24.x.
+For more details, see the table below.

 - Upcoming releases:

 - 25.0, 24.3, 21.8 LTS, 18.10 LTS will be the next versions released.

 Commit status and order for each open branch:

 |I want to commit to:||What is allowed:||Commit first to:|

 |master (future 26x)||Functional enhancements, new features, fixes and translations|

 |25.x||Bug fixes only until 25.0 is released and merge to master|